fluiddyn/fluidimage/doc/tutorials/tuto_piv.md

 params = Work.create_default_params()
 ```

 The representation of this object is useful.
-In Ipython, just do:
+In Ipython, just write:

 ```{code-cell} ipython3
 params